- What are Projects?

 Most issues with projects involve code submission.
 If you have an adblocker, such as uBlock or AdBlock, we recommend turning those blockers off as those may inhibit Projects code submissions and use.

-If you are stuck on a particular tasks, you can always request a live mentor for help.
-If you are having other issues, feel free to send a ticket to our support team (firstname.lastname@example.org) with a link to your project on GitHub and we'd be happy to take a look!
+If you are having other issues, feel free to send a ticket to our support team (email@example.com) with a link to your project on GitHub and we'd be happy to take a look!